Royal Anguilla Police Force

-The Royal Anguilla Police Force (RAPF), known as the Anguilla Police Force until 1990, is the national police force of the Anguilla, a British Overseas Territory in the Caribbean.
+The Royal Anguilla Police Force (RAPF), known as the Anguilla Police Force until 1990, is the police force of Anguilla, a British Overseas Territory in the Caribbean.

 History

-The Anguilla Police Force was formed on 28 January 1972, after Anguilla separated from Saint Christopher and Nevis.
-It received the "Royal" prefix in 1990.
+The Anguilla Police Force was formed on 28 January 1990, after Anguilla separated from Saint Christopher and Nevis.
+It received the "Royal" prefix from Queen Elizabeth II in 1990.

 Structure

+The Royal Anguilla Police Force is headquartered in The Valley, Anguilla.

+The majority of RAPF officers are recruited from Anguilla or the wider Caribbean region.
+Specialist officers from the United Kingdom including criminal investigators and firearms officers are also embedded in the RAPF, funded by the UK Foreign, Commonwealth & Development Office.
+This support was increased in May 2025.

-The Royal Anguilla Police Force is based in The Valley, Anguilla.
-From 2015, the force was led by Commissioner Paul C. Morrison, who transferred from Sussex Police in England.
-As of January 2021, the force is being led by David Lynch.
+The Commissioner of Police is often recruited from a force in the United Kingdom: from 2015 the force was led by Commissioner Paul Morrison who transferred from Sussex Police in England, and from January 2021 by David Lynch, also from Sussex Police.
+Since May 2023, it has been led by Robert Muir Clark, who came from the Police Service of Northern Ireland.

-As of December 2022, the RAPF had a strength of 111 officers.

-Duties

-The RAPF carries out police duties, keeping law and order on the islands.

 Training

-Recruits to the RAPF carry out training at RAPF Anguilla Recruit Training Center which includes: